envisioning/vocab/vocab/Preference Model.md

 title: Preference Model
 summary: Computational framework used to predict and understand an individual's preferences, often applied in recommendation systems and decision-making processes.
 ---
-## Computational framework used to predict and understand an individual's preferences, often applied in recommendation systems and decision-making processes.

-Detailed Explanation:
 Preference models are designed to quantify and represent individual preferences based on observed behavior, such as choices, ratings, or interactions.
 These models utilize various algorithms, including machine learning techniques like collaborative filtering, matrix factorization, and neural networks, to infer preferences from data.
 By capturing the latent factors that influence decisions, preference models help in personalizing recommendations, optimizing user experiences, and improving decision support systems.
 They are crucial in domains like e-commerce, streaming services, and targeted advertising, where understanding user preferences can significantly enhance engagement and satisfaction.

 Historical Overview: